jmcuneo/a3-persistence/README.md

   - Tip 10: Provide easily identifiable feedback.
 I used an alert to signify that the login was incorrect.
   - Tip 11: Use headings and spacing to group related content.
 I used headers for my forms to signify what the form is for and separate spaces.
   - Tip 12: Reflect the reading order in the code order.
 I used the order of the code to signify the order of the page.
 The title is first, then the login form, then the footer.
 Same with the main page having title, forms, and table.
+- **Design Achievement 2**: I used the CRAP principles in my design.